 - Scoop out the seeds and brush olive oil on the pumpkin flesh.

-- Roast the pumpkin skin side down in a baking pan for 40 minutes until the pumpkin is soft.
+- Roast the pumpkin skin in a baking pan for 40 minutes at 375º F until the pumpkin is soft.

-Step 1: Preheat your oven to 350 degrees F. Add your dry ingredients to a bowl and whisk to blend.
+Step 1: Preheat your oven to 350º F. Add your dry ingredients to a large

 Step 2: Add your wet ingredients to a bowl.
 Whisk together your wet ingredients.

 Step 3: Pour the wet ingredients into the dry ingredients and add the chocolate chips.
-Mix gently!
-This photo shows you the batter consistency you want for this muffin recipe.
+For best results, mix gently!
+Do not overmix your batter.

 Add the pumpkin and yogurt mixture together and stir slowly and gently.
 The secret to fluffy muffins is to NOT over-mix the batter.
 You can read even more great tips about muffins.
 Who knew that making muffins was a science?